Candace Cameron Bure Gets Support From Fans After Instagram Feud With Drag Queen

 “I’m an actress on a television show, and I support all things that we go through as human beings and would love all our characters to explore whatever issues that are current in our culture and our society today,” Candace said.

-In the aftermath of Candace Cameron Bure’s social media feud with Bianca Del Rio, supports took to twitter to defend the Fuller House star and remind the famous drag queen that she didn’t invent the phrase in question.
+In the aftermath of Candace Cameron Bure’s social media feud with Bianca Del Rio, supporters took to Twitter to defend the Fuller House star and remind the famous drag queen that she didn’t invent the phrase in question.

 @candacecbure Love the shirt!
 From the hateful responses you've gotten, Satan is working hard ????. #keepthefaith